Red-state teacher rebellion hits Oklahoma, grows in Arizona

 OKLAHOMA CITY — A teacher rebellion that started in the hills of West Virginia spread like a prairie fire to Oklahoma this week and now threatens to reach the desert in Arizona.

-Oklahoma teachers were inspired by West Virginia, another red state where a 9-day strike led to 5-percent teacher raises.
-Oklahoma teachers haven't had a raise in a decade of Republican control and they won raises of between 15 and 18 percent.
+Oklahoma teachers were inspired by West Virginia, another red state where a 9-day strike led to 5 percent teacher raises.
+Oklahoma teachers haven't had a raise in a decade of Republican control and they won raises of 15 percent to 18 percent.
 Now, teachers in Arizona thronged their GOP-run Capitol this week, demanding a 20 percent teacher pay hike.

 "West Virginia woke us up," Arizona Educators Association President Joe Thomas told a cheering crowd at a protest this week in Phoenix.